TheDukeElephant/portable-incubator/README.md

     *   Install dependencies: `pip install -r requirements.txt`

 3.  **Configuration:**
     *   Review and modify hardware configurations in `app/control/manager.py`.
-This includes GPIO pin assignments, the serial port for the CO2 sensor (e.g., `CO2_SENSOR_PORT = '/dev/ttyS0'`), the I2C address for the O2 sensor, and the CS pin for the MAX31865 (GPIO 5).
+This includes GPIO pin assignments, the serial port for the CO2 sensor (default `CO2_SENSOR_PORT = '/dev/ttyS0'`), and the I2C address for the O2 sensor (default `0x73` on bus 1).
+For temperature, the project uses two MAX31865 boards over SPI0 with CS pins CE0 (GPIO8) and CE1 (GPIO7).
     *   Adjust control loop parameters (setpoints, PID constants, cycle timings, control intervals) in `app/control/manager.py` or the respective files within the `app/control/` directory as needed.

 4.  **Running the Application:**